 If you are supposed to be at work, on a family holiday, at your wedding and are off racing instead and cannot risk being recognised - Please keep your helmet on for the full duration of the event!

-No unauthorized Drones or Other Aircraft: The Fun police strikes again-no flying machines allowed onsite.
+No unauthorized Drones or Other Aircraft: No unauthorized flying machines allowed onsite.

 PERSONAL SAFETY

 Driver Helmets: